 If we opt to avoid that path, I just don't see how we can improve our current *personal best*, such as it is, without thinking outside of the square within which we have so far built our emotional life.

 I'm into the belief that Spirit is Soul.
-That works for me for, surely, our bodies must be powered by soul.
+That works for me as, surely, our bodies must be powered by Soul.

 A quick peep behind the doors of any ER will confirm that we, humans, brain cells and enzymes notwithstanding, are but bones, flesh and fluids.
 Of course, we are animated by our soul!
 It is from her that comes our humanity.